 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled His Princess.
 Strap in as it is perhaps the longest story I’ve written on the blog thus far.
 Please enjoy.
 I am currently listed at #16 on feedspot’s Top 20 Short Story Blog page.
 Please check it out.
 Also, if you haven’t already checked out my FAQ on my upcoming book, Magic Once Removed, please check that out as well.
 Thanks again!

-Almost needless to say, no harpoons or harpoon guns were ever found at the scenes of the crime.
-Neither were any casings or shells.
-There were no powders, no burn marks, no broken handles or even footprints, there was little to work with.
-Someone or multiple people likely removed cleaned up the site and removed any trace of whatever weapon that was used.
-It was looking like a professional job but that hypothesis had a glaring flaw.
+Moreover, no harpoons or harpoon guns were ever found at the scenes of the crime.
+For that matter, neither were any casings or shells.
+There were no powders, no burn marks, no broken handles, or even footprints.
+There was very little to work with as the killer left no clues and the murder sites were clean of any evidence when we arrived.

-This was beginning to look like a professional job of some sort.
-I assumed that these six men were involved in drugs and had messed with the wrong cartel.
+This was beginning to look like a professional job of some sort and I along with my fellow officers started to suspect that victims were involved in drugs and had messed with the wrong cartel.
 The murders were so hyper-violent that it seemed like someone was trying to send a message.
 Yet, we could not link the crimes to any known gangs we had in the area or around the state.
-Plus, if they were professionals they made a glaring error.

 “There’s a man here to see you,” the desk sergeant said as I entered the station.

 “Who is it?”
 I asked.
-She silently waved me toward her with a couple of crimson tipped wrinkly fingers.
+She silently waved me toward her with a pair of wrinkly, crimson-tipped.
 When I got to her desk, she motioned with her head toward the most flamboyantly dressed man sitting on a nearby bench.
 His suit’s garish crimson bowtie, cummerbund, and cape seared my eyes.
-The sergeant beckoned me so I leaned forward.
+The sergeant beckoned to lean forward.

 “Thanks, Carol,” I interrupted.
-She scowled and muttered but the curly-haired woman with dyed red hair that looked closer to orange allowed me to disengage from the conversation without another word.
+She scowled and muttered something to the effect that I was “rude” but the orange-haired matron otherwise allowed me to pass without saying another word.

 “Indeed I am.”
 I introduced myself.
 “Are you a magician?”

-“Charles Truman,” he said, overly enunciating his name as True Main but the card he handed read ‘Truman’.
-He removed his top hat and offered me his white-gloved hand.
+“Charles Truman,” he said, overly enunciating his name as True Main even though the card ‘Truman’.
+He removed his top hat and offered me his white-gloved right hand.
 We shook.

 “I am a Paranormal Investigator.
 I admit that I am a little overdressed but I find part of my job is a good presentation.”